Berkeley-CS61B/website-sp24/labs/lab09/index.md

 for Project 3!
 Consider what the goal is for saving and loading.
 We want to ensure that we are able to load back in the world we saved, that it somehow continues to persist in some form even after the program ends.
-From the user's perspective, they don't need to know how this works (so it won't really matter, for example, if they are able to se the entire board representation in the saved text file).
-So, instead of trying to save the entire world into a text file, we can focus more on how **_we might recreate the world_** with specific information, so it appears from the user's end that the world they saved is loaded back in the exact same state.
+From the user's perspective, they don't need to know how this works (so it won't really matter, for example, if they are able to see the entire board representation in the saved text file).
+So, instead of trying to save the entire world into a text file, we can focus more on how **_we might recreate the world_** with specific information, so it appears from the user's end that the world they saved is loaded back in the exact state they left it.

 {: .info}
 You don't need to exactly know how you should save and load in Project 3 as of now, but